Sruthi-29/Sruthi-29/README.md

 </div>

 ## Milestones <br>
-* Succesfully completed two internships during my degree (UBS and Waters).
+* Completed two technology internships during my 3-year degree.
-* Featured in Gulf News for Murdoch hackathon victory.
+* Featured in Gulf News for Murdoch University Dubai Hackathon victory.
 * DurHack Winner of Sponsor Challenges : *Most Creative Use of Twilio* and *Atom Bank User Experience Challenge* at university level (UK).
 * Winner of TechnoCare Hackathon 2021 (India) and Murdoch University Hackathon 2020 (Dubai).
-* Versatile, Genius and Specialist Awards in high school.
+* Won the Versatile, Genius and Specialist Awards in high school.

 ## Projects <br>
 * **Data Science and Machine Learning University Projects** <br> Image Processing of eyes using OpenCV, Data Cleaning and Analysis using pandas and seaborn.
 K-Nearest Neighbours algorithm implementation to train a model to estimate obesity levels among people, with high accuracy.
-* **Sentiment Analyser**  <br> A platform to receive customer queries via SMS and send appropriate response in order of priority.
+* **Sentiment Analyser**  <br> A platform to receive customer queries via SMS and send appropriate responses in order of priority.
 This project was developed within 24 hours using Twilio, Firebase and other technologies.
-My main contribution for this group project was the implementation of Twilio for the backend.
+My main contribution to this group project was the implementation of Twilio for the backend.
 * **Phone Directory** and other web applications made using ReactJS. <br>
 * **Report Card Generator and Attendance Tracker**  <br>
-An application made using Python that is used to help teachers track progress and attendance of students with the help of graphs and feedbacks.
+An application made using Python that is used to help teachers track the progress and attendance of students with the help of graphs and feedback.
 GUI was implemented using Tkinter.
-Database used was MySQL. <br>
+The database used was MySQL. <br>
-* **IBM Watson Chatbot** <br> Chatbot that suggests courses to users based on their interests, made using IBM's Watson Assistant for a university project.
+* **IBM Watson Chatbot** <br> Chatbot which suggests courses to users based on their interests, using IBM's Watson Assistant for a university project.